 It’s the specifics that get swapped about.

 At Video Arts, we’ve spent nearly 50 years developing innovative ways to deliver effective workplace learning programmes.
-Here, we are going to look at what’s changed, what’s stayed the same, and what an effective L&D strategy looks like in 2022 and beyond.
+Here, we are going to look at what’s changed, what’s stayed the same, and what an effective Learning and Development strategy looks like in 2022 and beyond.

 Learning is more important than ever